-So those are our top picks for the best ellipticals under $500.
-If you want to see a wide selection of ellipticals on sale just follow that link to Amazon, where you will find dozens of popular models from Schwinn, Exerpeutic, Stamina, Sunny Health and other brands with less expensive offerings.
+If you want to find a wide selection of cheap ellipticals on sale just follow that link to Amazon, where you will find dozens of popular models from these brands as well as others like Schwinn, Nautilus and other low cost companies.

 Again, don't expect too much at this price range, and definitely opt for an extended warranty as most of the elliptical trainers under $500 have less than adequate warranties.
-So make sure you protect yourself as these machines tend to break down much quicker than the more expensive ones.
+Make sure you protect yourself as these machines tend to break down much quicker than the more expensive ones.

 If you're interesting in seeing our best picks in all price ranges, our experts break down the best elliptical for home use for every budget.

 Here is your chance to rant or rave about the elliptical you use at home or at the fitness center.